All Blogs

 With the shift to a digital ACT format, it's even more important to ensure students are comfortable with the online test environment while mastering the core subjects.

 In subsequent sections, you'll find structured 4-week, 8-week, and 12-week study plan templates.
-Each plan breaks down what to focus on weekly in English, Math, Reading, and Science to ensure balanced and effective preparation.
+Each plan breaks down what to focus on weekly in English, Math, Reading, and Science to ensure a balanced and effective way to prepare for the ACT.

 4-Week ACT Study Plan (For Last-Minute Prep)